thatdania/thermostat/README.md

 Although this was a pair-programming challenge, I wanted to test myself to see how far I could get and cement my understanding on javascript for this challenge.
 My first strategy was to write down the user stories below to set a goal list of what I wanted my thermostat to be.
+Note: These User stories are in short-form

 ```
 - Thermostat starts at 20 degrees